RahulCIPL/Organic_BackendTask/organic-cms/backend/README.md

 MongoDB: A document-based open source database.

+## Connection with MongoDB
+We have hosted our database in the cloud using MongoDB Atlas and you’ll get a connection string from .env file.
+Open [https://www.mongodb.com/cloud/atlas] for more info.
+You can use this connection string to connect DB from MongoDBCompass.
+Open [https://www.mongodb.com/products/compass] for more info about compass.

 JSON Web Tokens are a good way of securely transmitting information between client and sever using public/private key pairs.

 ## Developments